lueck/scannedb-ok/README.md

-# googleb-ok
+# scannedb-ok

-`googleb-ok` extracts text from a PDF and was written with [Google Books](http://books.google.com) in mind.
+`scannedb-ok` extracts text from a PDF and was written with [Google Books](http://books.google.com) in mind.
 Google's optical character recognition has become very good over the last years, even for works printed in German *black letter*, aka *Gothic letter*